 However, what about female actors with disabilities?
 Whilst representation is still nominal, there has been some positive traction.
 Just the other week, a hugely popular contestant on the X Factorrevealed that she is blind in one eye and has limited use of her hands due to a medical condition called arthrogryposis multiplex congenita.
 Thanks to her great attitude, Rion Paige has become somewhat of a spokesperson for disability rights.“You have to be accepting of yourself,” she said, “Which is a difficult thing, especially when you’re 13 and a girl.”

-Moreover, Lauren Potter, who plays Becky in Glee, was recently hand picked by President Obama to join the ranks of the President’s Committee for People with Intellectual Disabilities.
+Moreover, Lauren Potter, who plays Becky in Glee and has Down syndrome, was recently hand picked by President Obama to join the ranks of the President’s Committee for People with Intellectual Disabilities.
 “We all can do whatever we put out minds to,” she told Glamour Magazine, “And I hope to show people that we’re all different in our own way.
 But that’s okay.
 After all, I always say that different isn’t bad—it’s just different.”

 Whilst there’s still a long way to go, hopefully this signals a shift in minority casting and one day, we will witness a more gender and race representative Hollywood that truly reflects the society it seeks to portray.